saggineumann/airflow_xplenty/README.md

 #### Arguments

-In addition to the standard (BaseOperator arguments)[https://airflow.incubator.apache.org/code.html#baseoperator], the following are exposed in the `XplentyJobOperator`
+In addition to the standard [BaseOperator arguments](https://airflow.incubator.apache.org/code.html#baseoperator), the following are exposed in the `XplentyJobOperator`

 |   Argument   |   Type   | Required | Description |
 |:------------ |:-------- |:-------- |:----------- |